jothibasu26-del/2d-poisson-equation-solver-python/README.md

 a_W T_W +
 a_N T_N +
 a_S T_S +
-b.
+b
 $$

-For the uniform structured grid used in this project, the discretization results in the familiar five-point neighboring-cell stencil.
+For the uniform structured grid used in this project, the discretization results in a five-point neighboring-cell stencil.

 The resulting algebraic equations are solved iteratively using the Successive Over-Relaxation (SOR) method.